EASEA/easea/README.md

 $ brew install flex bison gunzip wget cmake
 ```

-Latest MacOSX Mojave is not compliant with valgrind, that is why valgrind tests are limited to linux operating systems.
+The latest MacOSX Mojave system is not compliant with valgrind, which is why valgrind tests are limited to linux operating systems.

+## Requirements for using EASENA with GPU cards

+Please install CUDA using the following link: https://developer.nvidia.com/cuda-zone

 ## Quick start on LINUX